 - Kosher salt and freshly ground black pepper

-- 1. Pour enough oil into a medium pot so that it reaches a depth of 3 inches.
+- Pour enough oil into a medium pot so that it reaches a depth of 3 inches.
 Heat the oil until it registers 350°F (175°C) on a deep-fry or candy thermometer.
-While the oil warms, do your prep on the remaining ingredients, if you haven’t already done so.

-- 3. Pat the Brussels sprouts completely dry.
-Working in batches, carefully lower some of them into the oil and deep-fry until the edges begin to curl and turn brown, about 3 minutes.
+- Pat the Brussels sprouts COMPLETELY dry.
+Working in batches, carefully lower some of the Brussels sprouts into the oil and deep-fry until the edges begin to curl and turn brown, about 3 minutes.
 Dump each batch directly into the bowl of dressing and gently toss to coat.

 - After the last batch has been deep-fried, carefully add the parsley and capers to the oil—stand back, as the capers will pop and sputter—and then give the contents of the pot a stir.
 Remove the parsley and capers when the parsley becomes a deeper, more saturated shade of green, 30 to 60 seconds.